hands-on-scala/hands-on-scala.github.io/content/post/for-yield.md

 +++
 categories = ["intro"]
 date = "2016-07-15T17:30:00+02:00"
-title = "For + yield = for-comprehension"
+title = "For + yield = for comprehension"
 +++

-# For-comprehensions in Scala
+# For loops and for comprehensions in Scala

 Looping over a collection of items and transforming the individual elements within is quite a common task.
 So it seems natural that Scala offers a nice way to solve this.

 <!--more-->

 If you know some other, more "traditional", imperative programming languages, then you might have some assumptions about a thing that's name begins with "for".
 These can be useful to understand Scala's _for_ capabilities, but you might be surprised at how powerful Scala's solution is.

 ## Some simple examples

 As a warm-up, let's see a couple of short examples.

 They will use the Twitter-related case classes that were introduced in a previous post,
 <a href='{{< relref "post/lists.md" >}}'>Lists in Scala</a>.

 {{< highlight scala >}}